Cemeteries

 Rodolp Schmidt (1875 - 1943)

 In district 42, Rudolf Schmidt wrote 2 volumes on the "History of the town of Eberswalde" as the district historian.
 He was born in Dillingen an der Saar in 1875 and came to Eberswalde at the age of 28 to work in publishing.
-He was interested in history in general and the history of the town of Eberswalde in particular.
-In 1904 he published the first Eberswalde Heimatblätter and in 1905 he founded the local history museum in Eberswalde.
+He was interested in history in general and the history of the town of Eberswalde in particular. in 1904 he published the first Eberswalde Heimatblätter and in 1905 he founded the local history museum in Eberswalde.

 Prof Dr Adam Schwappach (1851 - 1932)